thekobewan/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/EBkizSI.png" height="80%" width="80%" alt="No Tickets appearing"/>
 <br>

-4. Navigate back to the admin login link: Login as 'Supreme Admin': (example: darin_admin)
+4. Navigate back to the admin login link: Login as 'Supreme Admin':
 5. When we log in, we can see the tickets appear via the Agent Panel as Supreme Admin
 6. Select 'Admin Panel' > click ‘Agents’ > click ‘Jane Doe'